 5. Focus On What You Can Control, Not What You Can’t

 Salespeople have one of the most stressful jobs.
-We’re prospecting throughout the day, we’re overcoming objections, we’re in meetings, we’re trying to hit quota, etc. Of all the things that happen throughout the day, many things are out of our control.
+We’re prospecting throughout the day; we’re overcoming objections; we’re in meetings; we’re trying to hit quota, etc. Of all the things that happen throughout the day, many things are out of our control.
 Think about it.
-You can make a cold call, but it’s not completely up to you whether or not the gatekeeper listens to you, or if they even pick up for that matter.
+You can make a cold call, but it’s not completely up to you whether or not the gatekeeper listens to you or if they even pick up, for that matter.

 The key is to not stress over the aspects of work and life that we can’t control.
 Sten Morgan explained that we probably control about 10% of what happens every day.
-It’s vital that you not allow the 90% you can’t control to define you.
+You must not allow the 90% you can’t control to define you.
 Focusing on the 90% distracts you from what you can control.
 Successful sellers focus on the 10%.
 No, you can’t control if the prospect picks up the phone.
 But yes, you can control if you commit to your goal of reaching 5 people each day.
 Crush the 10%, and you’ll always be one of the most effective people in the room.

 6. Remove Your Safety Net

 Nothing in life is worthwhile if it doesn’t involve risk.
-“The fastest way to success is through risk so high that achieving your goal becomes your only option and failure would result in a total loss.” – Sten Morgan
+“The fastest way to success is through risk so high that achieving your goal becomes your only option, and failure would result in a total loss.” – Sten Morgan

 7. Be Curious